vladel01/mws-restaurant-stage-1/README.md

 - Grunt is used for its responsive images plugin.
 - responsive.css contains style for elements by different media queries
 - font size is set on body in styles.css, for desktop and it will be reset for different media queries within responsive.css

+Using IDB, the response from the server is cached.
+Within manage-data.js, there are the functions used to create the indexedDB and to fetch the restaurants.

+### Note about css files
+The css files are loaded using script for defer load CSS - reference: https://www.giftofspeed.com/defer-loading-css/